dvklopfenstein/pmidcite/README.md

 augment their PubMed search results using the *pmidcite* scripts and library, which download citation data from the
-NIH-OCC database using NIH's "iCite" Application Programming Interface (API).
+National Institutes of Health Open Citation Collection (NIH-OCC) database using NIH's "iCite" Application Programming Interface (API).
 We have found PubMed plus NIH-OCC citation data combined using *pmidcite* is a "Better" experience than using Google Scholar if your research is in the health sciences and you can work from the command line.